New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

-The DAMSA program is further extended to other accelerator facilities with higher energy particle beams, including PIP-II at Fermilab (800 MeV proton beam), the SPS at CERN (400 GeV proton beam), and the LHC dump at CERN (7 TeV proton beam).
+The DAMSA program is further extended to other accelerator facilities with higher-energy particle beams, including PIP-II at Fermilab (800 MeV proton beam), SLAC LSEA (8~GeV electron beams), the SPS at CERN (400 GeV proton beam), and the LHC dump at CERN (7 TeV proton beam).
 A recent study~\cite{Kim:2024vxg} indicates that exploring the prompt-decay region does not require high beam intensity or wide angular detector coverage.
 As a result, a large-scale detector is not necessary; a ``tabletop-sized'' detector is sufficient to meet the experimental objectives.
-Moreover, if the instantaneous beam intensity is low, the aforementioned reducible BRN-initiated backgrounds can be significantly suppressed to a manageable level.
-The right panel of Fig.~\ref{fig:DAMSAsensitivity} shows the 90\% C.L. expected sensitivity reaches at PIP-II, SPS, and the LHC-dump, assuming a meter-scale baseline and a 0.05 rad angular coverage.
+Moreover, if the instantaneous beam intensity is low and the beam separation is greater than $10~\mu~sec$ the aforementioned reducible BRN-initiated backgrounds can be significantly suppressed to a manageable level.
+The right panel of Fig.~\ref{fig:DAMSAsensitivity} shows the 90\% C.L. expected sensitivity reaches at proton beam facilities, PIP-II, SPS, and the LHC-dump, assuming a meter-scale baseline and a 0.05 rad angular coverage.
 Notably, comparing the solid lines (3-month exposure) with the dotted lines (1-year exposure), the results demonstrate that even a short beam exposure is sufficient to probe the prompt-decay region nearly to its fullest extent.

 Since DAMSA experiments operate with a short baseline, their success depends critically on understanding BRN-induced backgrounds.
-To address this, the ProtoDAMSA project has been launched, utilizing a 300 MeV FAST electron beam at Fermilab.
+To address this, the ProtoDAMSA project has been launched, utilizing a 300~MeV FAST electron beam at Fermilab.
 Due to the beam's leptonic nature and relatively low energy, BRNs are expected to be more manageable, providing a controlled environment for background studies.
 Preliminary sensitivity estimates, assuming the previously described tabletop-scale detector, are shown in the left panel of Fig.~\ref{fig:protodamsa-sense}.